Altra Running: Growth

 Word spread about these hacked shoes among the local running community, and Harper began selling them from his father's store.
 He commissioned a local cobbler to make 1,000 pairs, but soon sold out.
 After failing to interest established footwear companies, Harper took the idea for the shoe to venture capitalists and former Nike designers.
-The shoe quickly went from a back room operation to an established brand with international production.
-Altra first entered the North American market in 2011, and won the Runner's World Magazine's 2012 Editor's Choice Best Debut award.
+The shoe quickly went from a backroom operation to an established brand with international production.
+Altra entered the North American market in 2011, winning the Runner's World Magazine's 2012 Editor's Choice Best Debut award.
 By September 2013, Altra Footwear was at 300 percent annual growth rate and opening in 25 to 30 new markets.

-Each year since 2011, Altra Running has doubled its sales revenue and over 1500 retailers are now selling its zero-drop, foot-shaped toe box shoes.
-Outdoor recreation gear and sporting goods Retailer REI started selling Altra Running shoes in the past year.
+Each year since 2011, Altra Running has doubled its sales revenue, and over 1500 retailers are now selling its zero-drop, foot-shaped toe box shoes.
+Outdoor recreation gear and sporting goods Retailer REI started selling Altra Running shoes in 2016.

-Altra has also introduced a casual shoe line that are designed to be worn in the office or around town.
+Altra has also introduced a casual shoe line designed to be worn in the office or around town.
 The brand is looking to use social media, running event sponsorships, and TV advertising to reach new customers.

 Features

 Altra shoes feature Footshape, an enlarged anatomical toe box.
 All models of its shoes have zero drop, meaning that the heel and toe are designed to be at the same height.
-It offers neutral and stability shoes for men and women with a variety of cushion levels.
+It offers neutral and stability shoes for men and women with various cushion levels.

-The men's version and women's version of each shoe model is built using gender-specific templates to accommodate anatomical differences.
-Altra calls this Fit4Her on the ladies side, and is the only running shoe brand to do a female specific fit line wide.
+The men's and women's versions of each shoe model are built using gender-specific templates to accommodate anatomical differences.
+Altra calls this Fit4Her on the lady's side and is the only running shoe brand to do a female-specific fit line wide.

 Wearables and smart shoes

 During the 2015 Outdoor Retailer Summer Market, Altra introduced its first smart shoe, Altra IQ.
 Powered by iFit, the Altra IQ uses technology to help runners analyze their running biomechanics.
 Slated to be released in the spring of 2016, the Altra IQ is intended to collect data on stride, pace, foot strike zone (heel vs. midfoot vs. forefoot), ground contact time, left foot vs. right foot imbalances, and more, and to transmit the data via Bluetooth to a mobile device such as a smartphone or watch for analysis.

-In the spring of 2017, Altra introduced its first smart running shoe combining both tracking and coaching technology.
+In the spring of 2017, Altra introduced its first smart running shoe, combining tracking and coaching technology.
 The Torin IQ shoe tracks how fast and how far the wearer runs and is equipped with a voice coach that gives real-time advice, via a tether to a smartphone, on how to run better during a workout.
-The shoe is designed for both men and women and has an embedded sensor in the insole that measures a runners landing zone, cadence, ground contact time, and impact rate.
+The shoe is designed for both men and women and has an embedded sensor in the insole that measures a runner's landing zone, cadence, ground contact time, and impact rate.
 The sensors in the shoe are powered by button cell batteries which can be replaced after an estimated 80 – 100 hours of use.